gmlewis/bible-codes/TheLittleBook.md

 I Yeshua HaMashiach have sent these words by my servant, and by my servant have these words been sent!
 I counsel all of the unrepentant to accept salvation by grace before the door to the Ark is sealed shut.
 You have no time, so make me Lord now knowing that Yahweh raised me from the dead!
 And all who are left to the refiners fire I counsel to call on my name to the end and accept not their mark, and you will be saved into everlasting joy!
-I am he who is coming in fiery vengeance
+I am he who is coming in fiery vengeance
-I am he who is worthy to loosen the seals.
+I am he who is worthy to loosen the seals.
-I am he who protects, fights for, and resurrects those who never had a voice I am sent by the great I AM
+I am he who protects, fights for, and resurrects those who never had a voice I am sent by the great I AM
-I am coming in the clouds and all shall see my glory Time is up!
+I am coming in the clouds and all shall see my glory Time is up!

 236